 How often should my smoke ventilation system be serviced?

-Weekly Operational Tests
+Weekly Smoke Vent System Operational Tests

 Weekly tests of the system should be carried out to check the operation of the system.
-For mechanical systems, checks should be made to determine whether the fans are running satisfactorily and that the ventilation system has operated.
+For mechanical systems, checks should be made to determine whether the fans are running satisfactorily and whether the ventilation system has operated.
 Where there is a backup generator in place, the fuel level should be checked and topped up as necessary.

 Monthly tests should be carried out in addition to weekly tests.
 During the monthly test, the failure of the primary power supply should be simulated and a check made that the system has automatically switched over to the secondary power supply.
 Where the secondary supply is via a backup generator or power cell (battery or UPS), the secondary supply must be able to energise the system for a minimum of three hours.
 A zero airflow condition should be simulated to check that the system switches automatically to the standby fan/s and that they are running satisfactorily.

 The weekly and monthly checks are typically carried out by general maintenance personnel for a building.
 Usually, they have received basic hands-on training from the manufacturer/installer of the system.
 If the systems are maintained by a competent organisation, they will at best be tested at six-month intervals during smoke control maintenance visits.
-Read more about the maintenance of smoke control systems in our Ultimate Guide to Smoke Control Maintenance.